cs4804-24c/final/README.md

 You can drag the nodes vertically and place them where you want.
 Year filter applies to the stacked bar chart.

+### Technical achievement
+I believe I have achieved the technical aspect of this project with the development of a custom web scraper along with all the two interactive filters applied to the visual.
+The two of these aspects required a lot of data manipulation which brings along a lot of data validation.

+### Design achievement
+I believe I have achieved the design aspect of this project with the customization of colors and the overall website design.

 ## References
 ---